Johns Hopkins UniversityEst. 1876

 Master's Degree, Graduate and Post-Master's Certificate Programs

-Graduate Education Courses (Online and onsite)$1,025 per credit
+Graduate Education Courses (Online and in-person)$1,195 per credit

 Technology Fee - Charged for Online Courses (All master's degree and graduate certificate programs except where listed below)$20 per credit Technology Fee